Scientific name: Odocoileus virginianus

 Throat, belly, inner rump, insides of the legs, and underside of the tail are white.

 In Illinois, molt from winter to summer coat generally occurs in April and back to winter coat in September.
-The summer coat has finer hairs for better cooling, but less protection from insects.
+The summer coat has finer hairs, providing better cooling but less protection from insects.
 The winter coat consists of brittle, hollow guard hairs that contain air which provides insulation and buoyancy for swimming.

 Fawns are completely covered with hair when they are born.
-Their reddish coat has 250–350 white spots that creates a mottled pattern that blends with their surroundings, providing camouflage from predators.
-At 3–5 months of age they develop a coat similar to the adult winter coat.
+Their reddish coat has 250 to 350 white spots that creates a mottled pattern that blends with their surroundings, providing camouflage from predators.
+At 3 to 5 months of age fawns develop a coat similar to the adult winter coat.

-Antler growth is regulated by the melatonin hormone which is controlled by day length.
-Antlers begin developing in early spring and typically shed between late December and mid-March.
+Antler growth is regulated by the melatonin hormone, which is controlled by day length.
+Antlers begin developing in early spring and are typically shed between late December and mid-March.

-Antler shape, size, and composition is an expression of the genes received from the male’s parents, as well as nutrition and his age.
+Antler shape, size, and composition are an expression of the genes received from the male’s parents, as well as of nutrition and his age.